carpentries/carpentries.org-archive/pages/online-workshop-recommendations.md

 # What if I want to do it differently?
 The Carpentries is a community full of energy and ideas, and we know you are going to have your own thoughts about the best way to do this!

 During the pilot phase, we ask that you reserve Carpentries branding for workshops that *mostly* follow these guidelines.
 Workshops that digress substantially, e.g. using a "flipped classroom" model with pre-recorded instruction and synchronous support, are best labeled "Carpentries-based" workshops for now.
 Also keep in mind our general guidelines on [what is and is not a Carpentries workshop](https://carpentries.github.io/instructor-training/21-carpentries/index.html#what-is-a-carpentries-workshop-the-rules).
-However, **we are interested in receiving feedback on all workshop formats,** even those that don't strictly qualify as Carpentries workshops under the pilot guidelines.
+However, **we are interested in receiving feedback on all workshop formats,** even those that do not strictly qualify as Carpentries workshops under the pilot guidelines.

 If you decide to experiment *within* the general parameters of these guidelines (e.g. splitting your workshop across 4 half days and adding an asynchronous support tool for the intervening times), you may still consider your workshop to be a Carpentries-branded pilot workshop.
-Be sure to let us know via our feedback channels what variation you've tried and how it worked out!
+Be sure to let us know via our feedback channels what variation you have tried and how it worked out!

 # Keep checking back here.
 These recommendations will change!
-As time passes, don't forget to check back here each time you teach!
-We won't be updating minor points continuously, but where adjustments really seem to have an impact we will update our recommendations ASAP.
+As time passes, do not forget to check back here each time you teach!
+We will not be updating minor points continuously, but where adjustments really seem to have an impact we will update our recommendations ASAP.
 We will also consider expanding the constraints of the pilot if other experimental formats report solid outcomes with reproducible methods.